 Sugarleaf Bakery & Cafe in Branson – A year-round favorite, Sugarleaf Bakery & Café takes advantage of the holidays to focus on mouth-watering small batch, from-scratch designer treats ranging from incredible homemade peppermint marshmallows to whimsical cookies in the shape of mittens, Christmas trees and exquisite snowflakes.
 An added bonus for pet lovers, the patio is dog-friendly.

 Sweet Mayhem Bakery and Bistro in Kennett – They have it all when it comes to desserts and treats: beautiful made-to-order and ready-to-go cakes, pies, soaked cinnamon rolls, iced sugar cookies, fudge, homemade candy and delectable mini cannoli.
 Sweet Mayhem’s chef, Chad Stone, was a contestant on Food Network’s Holiday Gingerbread Showdown in 2018, competing to create the ultimate gingerbread showpiece.
-Visit them at their new location at 121 Southside Square.

 Sugar and Spice Laura’s Delight in Montgomery City – Go to town on seasonal cookies from this delightful bakery, featuring 25 different types of cookies available individually or in trays.
 Many of their recipes feature a German heritage, including anise-flavored springerle cookies with imprinted designs.
 Other favorites include fruit cake and old-fashioned date bars rolled in sugar as well as traditional decorated sugar cookies in holiday designs.